 In figuring the Child and Dependent Care credit, take into account qualifying expenses up to a limit of $3,000 for one dependent, or $6,000 for two or more dependents.
 The $3,000 or $6,000 limit applies even if your actual expenses are much greater.
 This $3,000 or $6,000 limit must be reduced by tax-free benefits received from an employer's dependent care plan.
 The credit is also limited to your (or your spouse's) earned income.

 Although there may be expenses in excess of the $5,000 of dependent care benefits, there is no credit when the dependent care benefit exceeds $3,000.
 The reason for this is that the maximum allowable expenses that can be used for the credit is $3,000.
 Such an amount of the dependent care benefit disqualifies you from the child tax credit.
-Lines 27 through 31 of the Form 2441 will show this.
+Lines 27 through 31 of Form 2441 Child and Dependent Care Expenses will show this.

 If you have, for example, a dependent care benefit amount of $2,000 with $7,000 of expenses, only $1,000 would be allowed for the calculation of the credit.
 The IRS does not allow the maximum dependent care benefit of $5,000 plus an addition of the maximum credit amount of $3,000 for the child.